opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/paymentmock/Full Page/README.md

     d.)
 Note down the ``merchantId`` and ``apiKey``.
 They cannot be retrieved again.

 3. Create a payment integration for Payment Mock in the open payment framework workbench.
-For detailed instructions, see [Creating Payment Integration
+For reference, see [Creating Payment Integration
 ](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/852d7d8437254529828351dbde217118.html?state=DRAFT).

 4. Under the **General Information** section of the **Integration details** tab, copy the Notification URL for later use.